towns-protocol/towns/doc/casablanca/Casablanca.md

 To access a chunk, a chunk record is retrieved from the blockchain.
 Node addresses are mapped to ENR records.
 ENR records contain ess_ip and ess_port for communication with node.

-> [!note] Current version of specification introduces replicated chunks.
+> NOTE: Current version of specification introduces replicated chunks.
 In the future chunks can also be erasure-encoded.

 ## Chunk Allocation